travigd/documentation/server/3.1.0-pre/access-control-lists.md

    }
 }
 ```

-If you added the above to a stream's ACL, then it would override the read permission on that stream to allow `greg` and `john` to read streams, but not `ouro`, resulting in the effective ACL below.
+If you added the above to a stream’s ACL, then it would override the read permission on that stream to allow `greg` and `john` to read streams, but not `ouro`, resulting in the effective ACL below.

 ```json
 {